-5.11 Maximum Outstanding Loan Limits
+4.12 Maximum Outstanding Loan Limits

-The maximum loan amounts described in section 5.01 of this Procedural Manual assume the Borrower does not have, nor is the Property subject to, existing Fix Up loan debt.
-In some cases, however, a Borrower will have, and/or the Property will be subject to, existing Fix Up loan debt.
+The maximum loan amounts described in section 4.01 of this Procedural Manual assume the Borrower does not have, nor is the property subject to, existing Fix Up loan debt.
+In some cases, however, a Borrower will have, and/or the property will be subject to, existing Fix Up loan debt.
 In those cases, the maximum outstanding loan limits described in the charts below apply.
 As noted below, the outstanding principal balance of any combination of unsecured loans must not exceed \$30,000 per Borrower.

-Table 1: Maximum Outstanding Loan Limit per Property
+Table 3: Maximum Outstanding Loan Limit per Property

-Loan Type Combined balance of any Loan Type listed on the left column must not exceed Secured and unsecured Fix Up loans \$75,000 per Property Secured and unsecured Incentive Rate Energy Conservation and Accessibility loans Secured and unsecured Energy Loan Plus loans and Secured and unsecured Community Fix Up loans
+Loan Type Combined balance of any Loan Type listed on the left column must not exceed Secured and unsecured Fix Up loans Secured and unsecured Incentive Rate Energy Conservation and Accessibility loans Secured and unsecured Energy Loan Plus loans and Secured and unsecured Community Fix Up loans \$75,000 per property

-Table 2: Maximum Outstanding Loan Limit per Borrower
+Table 4: Maximum Outstanding Loan Limit per Borrower

-Table 11 Maximum Galestananig Loan Emili per Borrower Loan Type Combined balance of each Loan Type by Borrower must not exceed Secured Fix Up loans \$75,000 per Borrower Unsecured Fix Up loans \$25,000 per Borrower Secured and unsecured Energy Loan Plus loans \$30,000 per Borrower Unsecured Fix Up and unsecured energy loans (both Incentive Rate Energy Conservation and Energy Loan Plus loans) \$30,000 per Borrower Secured Incentive Rate Energy Conservation (not Energy Loan Plus) \$60,000 per Borrower Secured Accessibility Improvement Loans \$35,000 per Borrower
+Loan Type Combined balance of each Loan Type by Borrower must not exceed Secured Fix Up loans \$75,000 per Borrower Unsecured Fix Up loans \$25,000 per Borrower Secured and unsecured Energy Loan Plus loans \$30,000 per Borrower Unsecured Fix Up and unsecured energy loans (both Incentive Rate Energy Conservation and Energy Loan Plus loans) \$30,000 per Borrower Secured Incentive Rate Energy Conservation (not Energy Loan Plus) \$60,000 per Borrower Secured Accessibility Improvement Loans \$35,000 per Borrower